CiscoSystems/os-sqe/Tools/libvirt-scripts/README.md

 ## Machines initialization
 Ubuntu cloud images has cloud-init tool preinstalled.
 It helps user to configure a VM once it boots first time.
 Parameters for cloud-init are stored in *user-data.yaml* file.
 It is already filled with *localadmin* user and *git* *pip* packages.
 You may add whatever you want (see http://cloudinit.readthedocs.org/en/latest/topics/examples.html).
 The *user-data.yaml* file is used for all virtual machines.

-Also by default a ssh is added to the localadmin's ssh authorized keys file.
+Also by default a ssh public key is added to the localadmin's ssh authorized keys file.
 Private id_rsa is in repository.
 So you may ssh to vm using this id_rsa (ssh -i id_rsa localadmin@<ip>).
 You would have to change permissions of the id_rsa to 600 (chmod 600 id_rsa) otherwise you face "Permissions 0XXX for 'id_rsa' are too open." error.

 ## Using
 There re two bash scripts